dacap/htmlex/readme.md

 AUTHOR
 ======

-  David A. Capello <dacap@users.sourceforge.net>
+  David Capello <davidcapello@gmail.com>

   Any suggestion, thank-you letters, or (preferably) donations ;-), will be most welcomed.
-  You can visit http://www.davidcapello.com.ar for more information.
+  You can visit http://dacap.com.ar for more information.